Aishwar1/Cnn-Visualization-Project/README.md

 # 🧠 CNN Feature Visualization Tool

-This project is a CNN interpretability and feature visualization framework built using TensorFlow.
+This project is a **CNN interpretability and feature visualization framework** built using TensorFlow.
-It analyzes how popular convolutional neural network architectures extract and transform visual information across layers, helping understand how CNNs learn edges, textures, and hierarchical spatial features.
+It analyzes how popular convolutional neural network architectures extract and transform visual information across layers, helping understand how CNNs learn **edges, textures, and hierarchical spatial features**.

 ---